Home » Health Conditions » Cancer Types

 What are the male breast cancer signs?

-The most common breast cancer symptom is a firm mass (or a lump) below the nipple.
+The most common breast cancer symptom is a mass (or a lump) below the nipple.
 There may not be other symptoms.
 The average lump size when it is first found is usually 2.5 centimeters.
 Skin changes may be caused in the nipple area as well.

 How is male breast cancer diagnosed?